 Mention to customers that you only have a certain number of products to auction, and encourage them to buy fast.
 Create a sense of urgency!

 Display the products in a striking way, stating that they are in liquidation, differentiating them from the rest.
-For this you could improve the lighting, colours, display environment, etc.
+For this you could improve the lighting, colours, display environment, etc. Things like cardboard displays can be a simple fix to getting more attention for your products.

 Also, try to define your strategy thinking about the different types of customers that will surely visit your business when you prepare an auction of surplus stock: